happytallon/happytallon.github.io/_games/personal/brick_breaker.md

 <!-- This is commented out. -->

 **Brick Breaker** is a clone of the classic *brick breaker* game.
-The game features *5 levels* and a internal *pixel art reader* to help the developer to create more levels.
+The game features *5 levels* and an internal *pixel art reader* to help the developer to create more levels.

 ***